Some problems in additive number theory: Abstract

 \section{Abstract}

-In this article, we consider some problems in additive number theory.
-Elementary solutions for the Goldbach-Euler conjecture and the twin primes conjecture are presented.
-The method employed also makes it possible to obtain some interesting results related to the densities of sequences and gaps between primes.
-A stronger version of the Goldbach-Euler conjecture, in which the strengthening is established by reducing the set of all primes to the set of twin prime pairs, is also presented.
-The proof is based on the direct construction of the double sieve and does not use heuristic methods.
+In this article we present method of solving some additive problems with primes.
+The method may be employed to the Goldbach-Euler conjecture and the twin primes conjecture.
+The presented method also makes it possible to obtain some interesting results related to the densities of sequences.
+The method is based on the direct construction of the Eratosthenes-type double sieve and does not use empirical and heuristic reasoning.